top of page

 BIG BUMMER!
 Unfortunately, there's nothing OUSA can do here.
 We’d recommend contacting your bank, and if the reseller is a student, maybe let the proctor know!

-Unlike O Week, we assume you have all turned 18 by now, so all evening/ nighttime Re-Ori events are all strictly R18.
+Yes!
+Events are R17 for Otago Uni & Polytech students and R18 for non-students.
 You will need age ID to be able to purchase alcohol at the event.
 Valid age ID is anything you would take to a bar – passport/licence/Kiwi Access card.

 • Disability Access